AstarVienna/ScopeSim/docs/source/index.rst

 ..
-TelescoPy documentation master file, created by sphinx-quickstart on Thu Jun 28 09:21:41 2018.
+ScopeSim documentation master file, created by sphinx-quickstart on Thu Jun 28 09:21:41 2018.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.